Grant Goehring

 In the late 1800s, local leaders in the United States established red-light districts to confine prostitution within cities.
 Progressive Era reformers began lobbying against this policy, arguing they made health and crime worse, which precipitated the closure of these districts in the 1910s.
 This paper assesses the public health consequences of closing red-light districts using city-level mortality statistics.
 I find that infant mortality increased by approximately 7% after closure.
 Congenital syphilis was a significant problem during the period, and this finding is consistent with increased syphilis transmission.
 Overall, the results suggest the public health concerns raised by reformers were overstated.

-How Successful Public Health Interventions Fail: Regulating Prostitution in Nineteenth-Century Britain (Submitted)
+How Successful Public Health Interventions Fail: Regulating Prostitution in Nineteenth-Century Britain

 With Walker Hanlon.